|

 experiences.
 OLED TVs, known for their deep blacks, rich colors, and wide

-viewing angles, have garnered attention among consumers seeking premium viewing
+viewing angles, have attracted consumer attention for their premium viewing experience.

-to enhance brightness levels, color accuracy, and overall image clarity.
+Similarly, QLED TVs use quantum dots to enhance brightness, color accuracy, and overall image clarity.
 These

 Expansion